software-students-spring2024/1-specification-exercise-team-sbns/README.md

  - **Basia Fellner-Dublin (Fourth Year Student at NYU)**
    - I kept my questions open-ended at the beginning and once we had identified a big key issue, we went into a bit more detail not only about this specific problem, but also about how she thinks we could address it.
 She is a good representative as a fourth year who has a lot of experience using Albert.

+- **David Choi (Fourth Year Student at NYU)**
+  - During the interview, David highlighted a critical gap in the current Albert system: the lack of immediate feedback from academic advisors.
+This issue becomes particularly pressing when urgent academic guidance is needed, and advisors are not readily accessible.
+David's insights are valuable for understanding the specific challenges that students face when seeking academic advice, making him a key stakeholder in the development of solutions such as an AI chatbot designed to address these gaps.

 ### Goals Or Needs
  - **Finding which classes are offered each semester**
    - Some classes are not offered every semester and sometimes they are with different professors.
 Albert allows students to see the current classes offered for each semester and the professors who are teaching them.